gotamer/pool/README.md

 	// use resource ... db what ever rp.Release(resource) // return resource to the pool ...
-	rp.Drain() // free up all resources and close the pool }
+	rp.Close() // free up all resources and close the pool }
 ```